ZaferKilic/OpenMissile/README.md

     "GpsAlt": 36.01,
 }
 ```

-## !!!!!!!!!!!
-I will not be releasing the project's code for now.
-I will only provide it as a 1-month trial version to interested teams.
-Perhaps in the coming weeks, if I feel the project is complete in my mind, I might offer the full version for sale at a reasonable price.

 ## Lisans
 This project is licensed under the MIT License.
 For more details, see the LICENSE file.